kavantan/accessible-tictactoe/README.md

 ### Colour Contrast

 By ensuring that the contrast ratio between text and background is high enough, allows texts to be read more easily.

+## Plans for Future Iterations

+1. Fully implement keyboard accessibility.
+As of right now, the tictactoe multiplayer game is not fully keyboard-integrated.
+In the near future, I will continue attempting to fully integrate the keyboard accessibilty into the webpage (especially for the gameplay).

+2. Implement a 'match history'.
+As of right now, sign-ins are anonymous, and there is no means to store the past games played.
+In the near future, I will try using Google Firebase's database API to store credentials and player information (such as match history).

 ## Author